Research from protection specialist LV= reveals how the Coronavirus outbreak is affecting the nation’s mental health.

 The general public is also anxious.
 Some 40% fear a second wave of coronavirus and nearly a quarter (23%) are worried about going into shops, restaurants and pubs.

 LV= offers a range of support services for members.
-As part of our member care line, policyholders can access a 24/7 counselling line for immediate help on any worries or concerns that they may have.
+As part of our Member Care Line, policyholders can access a 24/7 Health and Wellbeing Line for in-the-moment counselling and immediate help on any worries or concerns that they may have.
 This is operated by UK trained counsellors who are experienced in supporting on a range of issues.

 Earlier this year, LV= introduced a dedicated counselling line for 16-23 year olds to support on with a range of mental health issues including stress, anxiety and depression.